sloria/TextBlob/docs/quickstart.rst

 WordLists
 ---------

-A :class:`WordList <text.blob.WordList>` is just a Python list with additional methods.
+A :class:`WordList <textblob.WordList>` is just a Python list with additional methods.

 .. doctest::